Welcome to CCA!

-You have chosen to study at CCA to build on your passions and develop the knowledge and skills for a meaningful and successful professional life.
-CCA's faculty, administration, and staff expect you to be deeply engaged not only within your program but also with the other resources at the college, as well as with the remarkably creative community that surrounds us.
+CCA's faculty, administration, and staff expect you to be deeply engaged not only within your program but also with the other resources at the college as well as with the remarkably creative community that surrounds us.

 Step 1: Read the Enrollment Guide

-The Enrollment Guide contains comprehensive information regarding financial aid, academic advising, health insurance and more.
-Within the guide there is a new student checklist that provides instructions leading up to new student orientation.
+The Enrollment Guide contains comprehensive information regarding financial aid, academic advising, health insurance, and more.
+A new student checklist is provided with instructions leading up to new student orientation.

 Step 3: Activate your WebAdvisor account

-Step 4: Read CCA Laptop Initiative and Recommendations
+Step 4: Read CCA Laptop Initiative & Recommendations

 Step 5: Determine Health Insurance Eligibility

-Step 6: Register at CCA's job board at CCA Works for Work-Study Positions
+Step 6: Register on the job board, CCA Works for Work-Study and local part-time Positions

 Step 7: Read the Student Handbook